KeikoShimizu/APIHub/packages/example/README.md

 # BeSafe Bank App
 The BeSafe Bank app demonstrates the customization of Example app.
-Clone from `master` branch from [APIHub-example](https://github.com/KeikoShimizu/APIHub-example/tree/master) repository to review Customized code.
-Also review progress of development for comparing each steps by install source code from [Tag](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#tag).
+Clone from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example/tree/master) repository to review Customized code.
+Also if you can to see the progress of development for comparing each steps by install source code from [Tag](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#tag).

 >## Table of Contents:
 > **Landing page**
->  - Create a new blank page without default design (Header and Dashboard not include)
+>  - Create a new blank page without default <Layout> design (Header and Dashboard not include)
 >  - Implement Local Switcher menu on Header
->  - Set new contents inside i18n (English, French, and Spanish)
+>  - Set new localized texts inside i18n (English, French, and Spanish)
->  - Set new fabicon and title on Tab bar
+>  - Set new fabicon and title on app Tab bar
 >
 > **Authentication page (Login, Signup, and Reset-Password)**
 >  - Change main logo on header
 >  - Customize login option
 >  - Customize side content
 >
-> **Create new page (Product page)**
+> **Create new page (Products page)**
->  - Create a new page with default design (Header and Dashboard included)
+>  - Create a new page with default <Layout> design (Header and Dashboard included)
 >  - Set new router
 >  - Add new Link tag on Dashboard
 >